Amazon And The Art Of (The Grocery) War

 Let me tell you a story about the art of the grocery store war, one that Amazon (NASDAQ:AMZN) and supermarket Whole Foods (NASDAQ:WFM) just took to the next level.

 Chinese general and military strategist, Sun Tzu, was all about winning when the competition was fierce and the stakes were very high and he wrote a book to prove it.
-His thirteen-chapter book written in the 5th century B.C. - The Art of War - lays out his very strategic approach for how to do that.
+His 13-chapter book written in the 5th century B.C. - The Art of War - lays out his very strategic approach for how to do that.
 This 2,500-year old best seller was first translated into English in 1910 and has influenced the actions of military leaders, business executives, political figures, trial lawyers and sports team coaches in modern times.

 Tzu's core principle for winning at war may at first sound counterintuitive - it's to avoid big battles.
-Instead, he believed, attacks on the enemy should be so carefully and strategically planned that one strike should be capable of destabilizing them - you win and they lose because they're incapable of fighting back.
+Instead, he believed attacks on the enemy should be so carefully and strategically planned that one strike should be capable of destabilizing them - you win and they lose because they're incapable of fighting back.
 Doing that successfully, he wrote, requires a discipline of thought and a precision of execution: understanding the enemy and their vulnerabilities, having clarity about the outcome long before an attack is made, honing and keeping good sources of intelligence, having all of the troops united and aligned, and staging short, but decisive attacks.

 And the element of surprise.